MimiOnuoha/Impossible-Maps/README.md

 - Weekly assignments + accompanying blogpost
 - Midterm and final project (completed individually or in groups)

-This class is an inclusive and harassment-free space for everyone, with no tolerations of discimination based on gender, race, secual orientation, religion, disability, or appearance.
+This class is an inclusive and harassment-free space for everyone, with no tolerations of discimination based on gender, race, sexual orientation, religion, disability, or appearance.
 Please feel free to let me know privately if you have an academic accommodation.

 All students are allowed a maximum of two absences.
 It is worth stressing that because the class covers so much new material, it is very much to your advantage to not miss any classes, if possible.